lohengrin1337/mvc-report/README.md

 ## Browse

-Click the link: `http://localhost:8888/` or copy and paste it to your browser.
+Click the link [homepage of web app](http://localhost:8888/), or copy and paste `http://localhost:8888/` to your browser.